Iterative Refinement for Real-Time Multi-Robot Path Planning: Preliminaries

 \subsection{MAPF Solvers}

 This part explains several MAPF solvers that we will use later.
 Numerous solvers have been developed so far, and they can be categorized as: optimal or sub-optimal; complete or incomplete; search-based, prioritized planning, or rule-based.
-See~\cite{felner2017search,stern2019multi} for comprehensive reviews.
+See~\cite{felner2017search,stern2019def} for comprehensive reviews.
+In our experiments, we used ECBS, (W)\hca, RPP, PS, and PIBT to obtain initial sub-optimal solutions and then used ICBS to refine solutions.
+We also used CBSH and AFS as a comparison.

 Conflict-based Search (CBS)~\cite{sharon2015conflict}, a popular optimal and complete MAPF solver, uses a two-level search.
 The high-level search manages conflicts between agents.
 When a conflict occurs between two agents at some time and location, two possible resolutions are depending on which agent gets to use the location at that time.
 Following this observation, CBS constructs a binary tree where each node includes constraints prohibiting to use space-time pairs for certain agents.
 In the low-level search, agents find a single path that is constrained by the corresponding high-level node.